StemDevops/StemDevops_INFIX/README.md

 2. Launch the Expo app on your mobile device or emulator.
 3. Explore the available destinations, view details, and book tickets.
 4. Experience the futuristic world of interplanetary travel!

-## API Documentation
-For details on the API endpoints and how to interact with the server, refer to the API documentation provided in the `server` folder.

 ## Contributors